Code-Institute-Submissions/the-shamans-cat/README.md

 ### Media
 - The photos used in this site were obtained from ...
-- The image of Jaguar (is actually a panther) and was obtained from (https://pixabay.com/vectors/tiger-panther-feline-animal-wild-307205/) It is used in the logo and on the Favicon.
+- The image of Jaguar (is actually a panther) and was obtained from (https://pixabay.com/vectors/tiger-panther-feline-animal-wild-307205/) It is used in the Favicon.
+- The logo was taken from an idea in [Wiki Logo Maker](https://www.brandcrowd.com/maker/tag/wiki)

+### Code
+- I have used ideas for coding from the previous mini-projects completed with the Code Institute.

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from reading information on Slack, viewing fellow students' websites and searching through loads of articles and sites on the web.
+- I would give particular acknowledgement to Anna Greaves, whos talks handouts and her own 1st milestone project have been a huge help and inspiration.
+- mentors

 #### Disclaimer
 This website is being used for educational purposes only.